Testing Workbench graphs locally

 Defining custom mocks

-You can define custom mocks for any in the same format Apollo Server expects for mocks.
+You can define custom mocks for any subgraph in the same format Apollo Server expects for mocks.
 Access the custom mocks for any subgraph by right-clicking the subgraph name and selecting View Subgraph Custom Mocks:

 Viewing custom mocks